 Menuki are small decorations that were traditionally used to adorn the handle of a sword.
 Menuki are usually made from metal, but can also be made from other materials such as wood, ivory, or bone.

-A saya is a traditional Japanese scabbard, typically used to hold and protect a katana.
-Sayas are made from a variety of materials, including wood, buffalo horn and lacquer.
-The word "saya" means "scabbard" in Japanese, while "katana" is the word for "sword".
+The saya, a traditional Japanese scabbard, is customarily employed to house and safeguard a katana.
+Crafted from diverse materials such as wood, buffalo horn, and lacquer, sayas serve as a protective sheath for the revered Japanese blade.
+In the Japanese language, "saya" translates to "scabbard".
 The saya katana was typically worn with the edge facing up, so that it could be drawn quickly in a fight.

 A sageo is a cord used to secure a Japanese sword (katana) to the waist.
 It is typically made of silk or cotton and is about 3 feet long.
 The sageo is passed through the second hole (himo) in the scabbard (saya), and then tied around the obi (belt).
 The sageo serves two purposes: it secures the sword to the waist so that it will not be lost, and it prevents the scabbard from rattling.